burlachenkok/exploring-python3/python3-note.md

     * Delete statement `del` is used to delete elements from a container such as a list.

     * Also, it is used to delete variables from the interpreter.
 After variable deletion, the variable is not defined.
-If a variable is not "defined" which means it has not been assigned a value or deleted, trying to use it for reading will give you an error.
+If a variable is not "defined" it means it has not been assigned a value or deleted.
+Trying to use it for reading will give you an error.
 Trying to use it for writing will create a new variable.
 Objects are never explicitly destroyed.
 When they become unreachable they may be garbage-collected.
 An implementation is allowed to postpone garbage collection or omit it altogether.
 It is a matter of implementation quality how garbage collection is implemented.

 ## Classes